systems-development-group/sdgnys_com/README.md

 ### Git Workflow

-Since the remote repo is set to auto-deploy to Staging on Pull Request, you'll want to be working on the 'staging' branch most of the time.
+Since the remote repo is set to auto-deploy to Staging on Pull Requests to master, AND if/when commits are pushed to the 'staging' branch, you'll want to be working on the 'staging' branch most of the time.

 If working with multiple contributors, you'll regularly need to update with the changes from master.
 Use the commands below.